yavorfingarov/TodoTxtDaemon/README.md

 ## Installation

 Download the latest release for your OS and extract it somewhere on your hard drive.
-If you don't have the .NET 6 runtime installed, choose the `selfcontained` version.
+If you don't have the .NET 6 runtime installed, choose the `self-contained` version.

 ## Usage